-Suppose that G = (V, E) is a graph on the sensor nodes V, and the edges E present which pairs of nodes have direct communication with each other but not with the geometric distance between them.
-The graph distance between two nodes is estimated by hop distance to their identical nearest landmarks.
+Suppose that G = (V, E) is a communication graph on the sensor nodes V, and the edges E present which pairs of nodes have direct communication with each other but not with the geometric distance between them.
+The graph distance between two nodes is estimated by hop distance to their identical nearest landmarks which are the common coordinates of the two nodes.
 The virtual coordinate of a node is a vector assigned by several nearest landmarks which represents the relative hop distance from it to them, and this enables nodes to make greedy forwarding to the nearest ones locally.
 Nodes with different nearest landmarks will have different virtual coordinate vectors, and communication between them should have the global view of the relative relation between landmarks, called the HVC chart.
-Suppose that G' = (V', E') is the HVC chart.
-V' involved in V is a subset of nodes V, and is composed by the landmarks of the network.
-E' represents the hop distance between the pairs of landmarks in V', and the hop distance is less than some specific value to make routing efficient.
+Suppose that C(G) =(V', E') is the HVC chart.
+V' is a subset of nodes V, and is composed by the landmarks of the network.
+E' represents the hop distance between the pairs of landmarks in V', and the hop distance is less than some specific values to make routing efficient.
 Thus, we define two specific values in our protocol.
 The first one is R, which indicates the hop distance between the two adjacent landmarks we wish to find, and the value of it will influence the number of landmarks in the network.
 The second one is X, which indicates the maximum hops of forwarding control packets to assign virtual coordinates to nodes by landmarks.

 To route the source node to the destination node, we flood the HVC chart to every node in the network to show them the global topology.
 Each node can find a shortest path, called the Auxiliary Routing Path (ARP), from it to the landmark nearest to destination node in the HVC chart to indicate the direction to the destination.
 The landmarks in the ARP will guide the packet to be greedy forwarded to its destination hop by hop.
 The landmarks in the ARP are similar to the pharoses; while we navigate in the dark ocean, they guide us to reach our destination sequentially.
 The HVC chart is similar to the nautical chart, which indicates where the pharoses are, as well as the ARP, which shows us the shortest path in the journey to the destination.
-For example, the network in Fig. 3.1 has a large hole within it.
-The blue triangle is the sink node, which initiates constructing the virtual coordinate system.
-The red node is the landmark, and the black line represents the distance between two closer landmarks.
-The HVC chart is composed of the landmarks and the black links between them.